skijl/Programmer-Advices/interview/JavaCore.md

 > Abstraction is a way to hide an implementation
 - Abstract class (you can't create objects from abstract classes.
 It can have implemented or abstract methods, doesn't support multiple inheritance)
 - Interface (We use it through child classes.
 Abstract methods have no bodies.
 Supports multiple inheritance)
+- Marker interface is an interface that does not contain any method declarations.
+Marker interfaces are often used to signal to the compiler or runtime environment that a class possesses certain characteristics or should be treated in a specific way.
+Examples of marker interfaces in Java include Serializable and Cloneable.
 - A skeleton, a blueprint without implementation
 - Can be used to describe featured of a system entity
 - May be used to represent abstraction